Rikj000/MoniGoMani/VERYQUICKSTART.md

 # PairLists:
-By default MoniGoMani includes 2 pairlists in `config-btc.json`:
+By default, MoniGoMani includes 2 pairlists in `config-btc.json`:
 - A VolumePairList:
   - Best to use for Dry and Live Running
   - Will automatically update to the current best top volume coin pairs available
 - A StaticPairList:
   - Used for BackTesting / HyperOpting since a VolumePairList cannot be used here.
-  - When [optimizing](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani) MoniGoMani for actual dry/live-running (instead of testing) it's truly recommended to [download a fresh top volume StaticPairList](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#download-staticpairlists) and HyperOpt upon that (Preferably as big as possible, but beware for the warning below)!
+  - When [optimizing](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani) MoniGoMani for actual dry/live-running (instead of testing) it's truly recommended to [download a fresh top volume StaticPairList](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#download-staticpairlists) and HyperOpt upon that (Preferably as big as possible, but beware of the warning below)!
   This should yield much better & more realistic results during HyperOpting/BackTesting!
   This is due to giving a better reflection of the current market and being closer to the VolumePairList used during dry/live-run's.